 If you do not wish to vote in person at a polling station, you can apply for a postal vote.

-To apply for a postal vote, you must have registered to vote under the Individual Electoral Registration (IER) system.
+To apply for a postal vote, you must already be registered to vote.
 See our registering to vote page for information on how to do this.

-If you've requested a postal vote, your ballot paper will be sent to you at home.
-To vote you must place a cross next to the candidate(s) or option(s) you wish to vote for and then return the ballot paper in the envelope provided, following the instructions provided with your postal vote.
+To vote you must place a cross next to the candidate(s) or option(s) you wish to vote for and then return the ballot paper in the pre-paid envelope, following the instructions provided with your postal vote.